By: Todd Smekens

 We also know that Trump was successful in Delaware County.
 Gary referred to Delaware County as a “swing county” in our state.
 In the primary, we also supported two populist candidates – Bernie Sanders and Trump.
 So, how much of Trump’s victory in our community was predicated on racism versus populist anger.
 Quite frankly, they’re so inextricably connected, it would be pointless trying to separate them.

 Aside from our political bent, we’ve been called Middletown since the famous, Bob and Helen Lynd sociological studies.
 Gary specifically wanted our perspective on the presidential election as a microcosm of the United States.
 We fit the narrative rather well – the signs of the collapsed middle working class are everywhere.
 We’ve suffered under four decades of Neoliberalism, and we have plenty of racists.
-His articles in the Guardian UK were well received around the globe.
+His articles in the Guardian UK was well received around the globe.

 In the case of Muncie, we have a colorful history with white supremacy and the Ku Klux Klan (KKK).
-You can pick up several historical projects exploring those connections.
+You can pick up several old projects exploring those connections.
 As our history books note, many KKK leaders were well-respected white business owners and affluent people, but you don’t get to read much detail.
 Just note, they wore robes and hoods to protect their anonymity.
-America was founded as a slave country, so it was a very popular mentality.
+America was founded as a slave country, so it was a common mentality.
 After the Civil War ended in 1865, racism didn’t vanish.
 Several of the historical accounts note the connection between the KKK and the Republican Party, especially in Muncie.
 Down south it was the Democratic Party – the Dixiecrats.

 However, every single historical study I’ve read stops short of connecting the white industrialists, more specifically, the Ball family to racism.
-We even know that racism during the late 1800’s and early 1900’s was a popular attitude.
+We even know that racism during the late 1800’s and early 1900’s was a widespread attitude.

 I was referred to one research paper that slipped through the cracks detailing how the Ball family engineered Muncie by class and race.
 It outlines exactly what sociologists and urban planners refer to as “systemic racism” in this country.
 The scholarly paper contained the following language written into Muncie’s, Westwood Neighborhood Association documents, and signed by E. B. Ball: